-How Mark Brunell went from an ‘absolutely horrible’ draft day to become one of the best NFL quarterbacks
+How former UW QB Mark Brunell overcame an ‘absolutely horrible’ NFL draft day

 And waited some more.

-One hundred and twelve picks came and went that day without Brunell’s name getting called once.
+One hundred and twelve picks came and went that day without Brunell’s name being called.

-“I was that guy who threw a draft party and didn’t get drafted,’’ Brunell says with a laugh, able now almost 30 years later to see the humor in it all.
+“I was that guy who threw a draft party and didn’t get drafted,” Brunell says with a laugh, now able to see the humor.
 “It was horrible.
-It was absolutely horrible.’’
+It was absolutely horrible.”

-Few were there when Brunell’s phone finally rang the next morning with the news that the Packers had picked him early in the fifth round at 118.
+Few were there when Brunell’s phone finally rang the next morning with the news that the Packers had selected him early in the fifth round at No. 118.

 But Brunell says all the agony he endured in that 24 hours proved to be a small price to pay for how the rest of his career unfolded.

-“It was actually perfect for me,’’ he said.
-“It absolutely was the best possible spot for me.’’
+“It was actually perfect for me,” he said.
+“It absolutely was the best possible spot for me.”

 With the Packers, Brunell got to work as a backup behind Brett Favre for two years while being coached by Mike Holmgren and Steve Mariucci.

-Then he went to Jacksonville in his third year in the expansion draft to what was basically the softest landing possible for a young quarterback, taking over a team that had no immediate expectations.
+Brunell went to Jacksonville in the 1995 expansion draft.
+It was a soft landing for a young quarterback, taking over a team that had no immediate expectations.

-Defying all odds, Brunell guided the Jags to the AFC conference title game in his second year there (against Bledsoe and the Patriots no less) while leading the NFL in passing yards, jumpstarting what would turn out to be an 18-year NFL career that saw him win a Super Bowl ring (as a backup to Drew Brees with the Saints in 2009) and finish ranked 43rd all-time in passing yards.
+Defying all odds, Brunell guided the Jags to the AFC Championship Game in his second year there (against Bledsoe and the Patriots, no less) while leading the NFL in passing yards.
+That jump-started an 18-year NFL career that saw him win a Super Bowl ring (as a backup to Drew Brees with the Saints in 2009) and finish ranked 43rd all-time in passing yards.

-To Brunell, his career is proof that what matters isn’t what round you are drafted in “but about where you land, the situation you find yourself in.’’
+To Brunell, his career is proof that what matters isn’t what round you are drafted in “but about where you land, the situation you find yourself in.”

-It’s a lesson he finds himself telling young quarterbacks every year these days in his role as an official mentor at the NFL combine.
+It’s a lesson he finds himself telling young quarterbacks every year these days in his role as an official mentor at the combine.

 Brunell this year was one of 14 former players who attended the combine as part of a program the league instituted six years ago.
-The league says the program is designed to “connect the game’s greats with current NFL players and the next generation of stars.’’
+The league says the program is designed to “connect the game’s greats with current NFL players and the next generation of stars.”

 Brunell was one of two former QBs assigned to the quarterback class, the other being Chad Pennington.
-In their role they followed the quarterbacks taking part in the combine as they attended various official events, there to answer questions and just help out in any way they could.
+In their roles they followed the quarterbacks taking part in the combine as they attended various official events, there to answer questions and help out in any way they could.

 One of the players in Brunell’s group was Alabama’s Tua Tagovailoa.

-“Talk about a great kid,’’ Brunell said.
-“I was so impressed with how he carried himself and how he handled the whole combine.’’
+“Talk about a great kid,” Brunell said.
+“I was so impressed with how he carried himself and how he handled the whole combine.”

 The two share some similarities.
-Like Brunell in 1993, Tagovailoa also has some injury questions.
-And like Brunell, Tagovailoa is left-handed.
-In the run-up to the draft much has been made of the fact that no left-hander has thrown a pass in a regular season NFL game since 2015.
+Like Brunell in 1993, Tagovailoa has some injury questions.
+Tagovailoa also is left-handed.
+Much has been made of the fact that no left-hander has thrown a pass in a regular-season NFL game since 2015.

-Brunell has no answer to why that is pointing out that when he played there were a number of good lefties, including the likes of Hall of Famer Steve Young and Michael Vick.
+Brunell has no answer to why, pointing out that when he played there were a number of good lefties, including Steve Young and Michael Vick.

-Young, in fact, played a role in Brunell getting drafted as Holmgren had coached Young at both BYU and with the 49ers.
+Young, in fact, played a role in Brunell getting drafted, as Holmgren had coached Young at BYU and with the 49ers.

-“Steve was a 6-1 lefty who could run around a little bit,’’ Brunell said.
+“Steve was a 6-1 lefty who could run around a little bit,” Brunell said.
 “I reminded Holmgren of Steve Young.
-So that was how I got into the NFL because of Steve Young.’’
+So that was how I got into the NFL, because of Steve Young.”

-Truth was, somebody would have taken a chance on Brunell eventually if only because of what he’d done in 1990 with the Huskies, when he led UW to a 10-2 record in his first season as a starter.
+Truth was, somebody would have taken a chance on Brunell eventually because of what he’d done in 1990 with the Huskies, when he led UW to a 10-2 record in his first season as a starter.

-But then came the knee injury, Hobert’s emergence and UW winning the national title in 1991 – Brunell returned just enough to throw 44 passes that season including a late TD to Mario Bailey in the Rose Bowl (which Bailey punctuated with his famous Heisman pose to, well, poke a little fun at Desmond Howard).
+But then came the knee injury, Hobert’s emergence and UW winning the national title in 1991.
+Brunell returned in time to throw 44 passes that season, including a late TD to Mario Bailey in the Rose Bowl.

-When Hobert was suspended late the following year Brunell returned to a starter’s role.

-“There weren’t a lot of running quarterbacks in the NFL back then and I think teams were really adhering to that prototypical 6-3, 220-pound pocket passer Troy Aikman kind of look,’’ Brunell said.
+“There weren’t a lot of running quarterbacks in the NFL back then, and I think teams were really adhering to that prototypical 6-3, 220-pound pocket passer Troy Aikman kind of look,” Brunell said.
 “I certainly didn’t fit the mold.
 Maybe the knee (affected his stock).
 But I just think it was really not having a lot of college games that really hurt me.’’

-But Brunell — who is the head football coach at the Episcopal School of Jacksonville and also does some TV work in Jacksonville — can claim now to be the most successful 118th pick in NFL history, via the Pro Football Reference Career Approximate Value rating.
+But Brunell — who is the football coach at the Episcopal School of Jacksonville and does some TV work in Jacksonville — can claim to be the most successful pick in NFL history at No. 118, via the Pro Football Reference Career Approximate Value rating.

 Even if draft day was anything but.